 - Best practices in preparing an SRDP submission.

 - What to expect throughout the self-disclosure process.

 - Discussion of proposed updates to SRDP submission process.

 - Healthcare executives, principals and other senior leadership.

 The webinar has been approved for 1.5 hours of General Tennessee CLE credit.
 Certificate of completion and other necessary application forms will be provided for use in other jurisdictions.

 Submit questions for presenters during registration.
-For more information, please contact Sydney Marple.
+For more information, please contact our Healthcare team.